 Overall the colours are duller than my palette.
 But, I adore the mystery of them.
 Their energy.
 Do you?

 There are many amazing artists out there.
 There are many fine artists who can create detailed paintings where you have to look closely to see if it is a photograph or not (Pietro Annigonis's more detailed art pieces like Queen Elizabeth II fit that description).

 I have no aspirations to be a fine classical artist.
 My passion is energised when I create fresh art with a new twist.
 That’s why I love collaging my art and deliberately omitting details.
 Deliberately keeping them perfectly imperfect.
 They evoke a soul-connection within me somehow.
 The painting above touches me in the same way.
 It enriches me deeply.
 Revealing a lot about where I would like to be heading.

 As well as my products and illustration services, I feel inspired to venture into Pet and Human portraiture (with my twist) and have added the service to my Etsy shop here.
 I am looking forward to its evolution.

 Is there a creative hobby you would love to research a little further?
 If so, I invite you to take the journey of purposeful awareness, with no pressure for quantity.
 Have more emphasis on the quality of the experience.
 Just study one or two objects that trigger you somehow (good and bad).
 Take them into your soul and feel why they move you so much.
 Drink them in.

 There are secrets to be revealed to you in those quiet moments.

-If you enjoyed my blogpost then do comment or share amongst your social media.
+If you enjoyed my blog post then do comment or share on your social media.